dimx1994/iou/README.md

 }
 ```

-In case of incorrect values will be provided in the content(incorrect field names of left > right) `422` error will be returned
+In case of incorrect values are provided in the content(incorrect field names of left > right), a `422` error will be returned

-You could configure number of decimal digits in `DECIMAL_DIGITS` env in `docker-compose.yaml`.
+You can configure number of decimal digits using `DECIMAL_DIGITS` env in `docker-compose.yaml`.
-Also you could configure some gunicorn options from `gunicorn_config.py`
+Also you can configure some gunicorn options from `gunicorn_config.py`

 ## TODOs